joohanna03/joohanna03.github.io/essays/a-foundation-in-computer-science.md

 I began my journey in computer Science with curiosity rather than experience.
 I was drawn to the idea of building things with code-turning abstract concepts into something functional on a screen.
 I envisioned myself confidently writing code, and that image motivated me to pursue this major, despite having no prior technical background when I entered college.
 As I began my studies, learning how software systems work quickly became both challenging and intellectually stimulating.
 Through studying the fundamentals of Computer Science, I developed a strong interest in the logic behind programs and the way complex systems emerge from simple prinicples.
 Over time, this curiosity grew into a deeper appreciation for structured problem-solving and analytical thinking.

-## In the context of programming

-In the context of programming, this has always been true.
-The difficult problems have always been different, although changes in technology can change the landscape quite a bit.
-"Business" type applications are the things that come to mind for me.
-Those types of applications are usually coupled in some way with people ... and people are awfully hard to deal with!

-Consider that one of the most popular content management systems is also considered the most horrible - Wordpress.
-But really, is there anything that fills that need?
-If it was so easy in the first place, where is the solution?
-Where's the magic CMS that is designed well enough that everyone hops on the boat to use it?

-Some things are just difficult - building applications that humans use is hard, and will probably be hard for at least the near future.

 ## Finding Structure, Then Creativity